ntrappe/cse110-w21-group33/specs/adrs/0001-mvpfeatures.md

 * Pros: Easier to implement on initial run, gives user more freedom in timing themselves
 * Cons: Less intuitive, requires that user knows what Pomodoro technique is, requires extra effort in enforcing the Pomodoro technique

+### Minimalist UI

+* Pros: More user friendly, emphasizes idea of productivity, puts more focus to features of application
+* Cons: ...